-(a) obligations of the United States or other securities backed by the United States if the obligations or securities have a market value of at least one hundred two percent of the amount of the contract; or

-(b) A1 or P1 commercial paper, corporate obligations rated AA or better and maturing in five years or less or asset-backed securities rated AAA if the commercial paper, corporate obligations or asset-backed securities have a market value of at least one hundred two percent of the market value of the contract;

-(2) security-lending contracts for the temporary exchange of state-owned securities for the use of broker-dealers, banks or other recognized institutional investors in securities, for periods not to exceed one year, for a specified fee rate.
+- (a) obligations of the United States or other securities backed by the United States if the obligations or securities have a market value of at least one hundred two percent of the amount of the contract; or - (b) A1 or P1 commercial paper, corporate obligations rated AA or better and maturing in five years or less or asset-backed securities rated AAA with an average life of five years or less if the commercial paper, corporate obligations or asset-backed securities have a market value of at least one hundred three percent of the market value of the contract; - (2) contracts for the temporary exchange of state-owned securities for the use of broker-dealers, banks or other recognized institutional investors in securities, for periods not to exceed one year, for a specified fee rate.
 No such contract shall be invested in unless the contract is fully secured by exchange of an irrevocable letter of credit running to the state, cash or equivalent collateral of at least one hundred two percent of the market value of the securities plus accrued interest temporarily exchanged.
-Such contracts may authorize the state investment officer to invest cash collateral in instruments or securities that are authorized investments for the funds and may authorize payment of a fee from the funds, or from income generated by the investment officer may enter into a contract that apportions income derived from the investment of cash to pay its agent in securities-lending transactions;

-(3) commercial paper issued by corporations organized and operating within the United States and rated "prime" quality by a national rating service; and

-(4) prime bankers' acceptances issued by money center banks.

-B. The collateral required for either of the forms of investment specified in Paragraph (1) or (2) of Subsection A of this section shall be delivered to the state fiscal agent or its designee contemporaneously with the transfer of funds or delivery of the securities at the earliest time industry practice permits, but in all cases settlement shall be on a same-day basis.

-C. Neither of the contracts specified in Paragraph (1) or (2) of Subsection A of this section shall be invested in unless the contracting bank, brokerage firm or recognized institutional investor has a net worth in excess of five hundred million dollars (\$500,000,000) or is a primary broker or primary dealer.
+Such contracts may authorize the state investment officer to invest cash collateral in instruments or securities that are authorized investments for the funds and may authorize payment of a fee from the funds, or from income generated by the investment of cash collateral, to the borrower of securities providing cash as collateral.
+The state investment officer may enter into a contract that apportions income derived from the investment of cash to pay its agent in securities-lending transactions; - (3) commercial paper issued by corporations organized and operating within the United States and rated "prime" quality by a national rating service; and - (4) prime bankers' acceptances issued by money center banks. - B. The collateral required for either of the forms of investment specified in Paragraph (1) or (2) of Subsection A of this section shall be delivered to the state fiscal agent or its designee contemporaneously with the transfer of funds or delivery of the securities, at the earliest time industry practice permits, but in all cases settlement shall be on a same-day basis. - C. Neither of the contracts specified in Paragraph (1) or (2) of Subsection A of this section shall be invested in unless the contracting bank, brokerage firm or recognized institutional investor has a net worth in excess of five hundred million dollars (\$500,000,000) or is a primary broker or primary dealer.

 History: 1978 Comp., § 6-8-19, enacted by Laws 1987, ch.
 126, § 1; 1989, ch.
 98, § 2; 1990, ch.
 91, § 1; 1996, ch.
-31, § 2; 1997, ch.
-183, § 3.
+31, § 2.